vixkram/osmosis/SECURITY.md

 ## Feedback on this Policy

-For recommendations on how to improve this policy, either submit a pull request or send an email to `security@osmosis.team`.
+For recommendations on how to improve this policy, please submit a pull request to this repository.